 The Management Programme has been structured in a balanced manner providing equal importance to the development of managerial skills and capabilities and the inculcation of healthy attitudes and values, thus enabling the student to grow into a proficient manager and a responsible member of society.
 It has four components.
-The Foundation Courses have special focus on universal human values and cover subjects such as: Self-Development, Values-based Management, Values-Centered Leadership, National Perspectives and Rural Development.
+The Foundation Courses have special focus on universal human values and cover subjects such as: Self-Development, Values-based Management, Values - Centered Leadership, National Perspectives and Rural Development.
 The Core and Functional Courses cover concepts and techniques connected with functional management in Marketing, Operations, Finance, and Human Resources.
 The Integrative Courses cover subjects that span across the different functions and disciplines such as: Management Information Systems, Total Quality Management, and Management Strategies among others.
 Electives are offered in streams such as Marketing, Finance, Operations, Systems, Human Resources and International Business.

-- ✓ 10+2 years of schooling and 3 years of university (total 15 years) as recognized by SSSIHL - ✓ Either passed OR appeared for Final exams at Bachelor's degree level OR Master's degree level before Admissions Test - Bachelor's degree: 50% or more (English) and 60% or more (Aggregate incl.
-English) or CGPA aggregate of 6 or more (10-point scale) / 3.5 or more (5-point scale) with 50% or more in English (If not appeared for Bachelor's degree final exams, aggregate marks in all the preceding Years/Semesters put together marks will be considered) - ✓ Master's degree: 60% or more (Aggregate incl.
-English) or CGPA aggregate of 6 or more and 5 or more in English (10-point scale) with 50% or more in English at the Bachelor's level - ✓ Age: preferably below 28 years as of 31st May in the year of admission
+- 10+2 years of schooling and 3 years of university (total 15 years) as recognized by SSSIHL - Either passed OR appeared for Final exams at Bachelor's degree level OR Master's degree level before Admissions Test.
+If not appeared for Bachelor's degree final exams, aggregate marks in all the preceding Years/Semesters put together will be considered. - Age: Preferably below 28 years as of 31st May in the year of admission

-Economics for Managers, Values Based Management, Marketing Management, Self Development, Financial Accounting for Managers, Financial Management, Computer Applications - Financial Management, Statistics for Business Management, Business and Managerial Communication, Analytical and Presentation Skills - Part 1
+Economics for Managers, Values Based Management, Marketing Management, Self-Development, Financial Accounting for Managers, Financial Management, Computer Applications - Financial Management, Statistics for Business Management, Business and Managerial Communication, Analytical and Presentation Skills - Part 1